wanghaisheng/responsive-landing-page-starter/content/blog/en/create-a-conference-call-with-java-dr.md

 #### Define the Answer Route

-When a call is received, Nexmo will send a request to a pre-defined webhook URL.
-It expects to receive a [Nexmo Call Control Object (NCCO)](https://developer.nexmo.com/voice/voice-api/ncco-reference) containing a list of actions to execute.
+When a call is received, Vonage will send a request to a pre-defined webhook URL.
+It expects to receive a [Vonage Call Control Object (NCCO)](https://https://developer.vonage.com/voice/voice-api/ncco-reference) containing a list of actions to execute.

 You will be using the `talk` action to greet the incoming caller, and the `conversation` action to connect incoming calls to a conference.